 What citrus trees will grow well in pots and containers?
 Actually, they all do!
 There are some special things that you need to know.
 Let’s find out how to grow a citrus tree in a container.

 The best citrus trees for containers are dwarf trees.
-Dwarf trees will stay smaller than their traditional counterparts.
-These trees will stay small but still produce enough fruit to make any gardener happy.
+Dwarf trees will stay smaller than their traditional counterparts, and these trees will stay small but still produce enough fruit to make any gardener happy.

 Growing Lemons in containers

-Certainly one of the most popular citrus trees to grow.
+Certainly, one of the most popular citrus trees to grow.
 Myer Lemon trees are now bred to be disease-free.
-The Myer lemons are a little sweeter than other lemons.
-They are one of the best citrus trees you can grow.
+The Myer lemons are a little sweeter than other lemons, and they are one of the best citrus trees you can grow.

 Clementines are the most often sold Mandarins in my area.
 These are small, sweet, and normally seedless.